Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 And I find that immensely heartening.

-And I noticed that the New York Times and the Washington Post aren't running so many of those uh death of conservatism series as they once were.
+And I noticed that the New York Times and the Washington Post aren't running so many of those death of conservatism series as they once were.

 I don't really know why, actually.

-I think uh I I'm not sure whether it's a sort of feint, these uh lefties complaining about the absence of a public option in the whole bill uh in in the bill, the whole bill is a public option.
+I think I'm not sure whether it's a sort of feint, these lefties complaining about the absence of a public option in the whole bill, in the bill.

-That's the point of it, that's where it leads.
+That's where it leads.

-Uh but I I think what is happened really is that Obama uh licensed uh Barney Frank and Nancy Pelosi and Harry Reid and these guys to have a field day, and enough of the American people, not as much as you'd like.
+But I think what happened really is that Obama licensed Barney Frank and Nancy Pelosi and Harry Reid and these guys to have a field day.

-They thought in November of 2008, you could vote for pain free liberalism.
+They thought in November of 2008, you could vote for pain-free liberalism.

-And by letting Barney Frank and Nancy Pelosi and all the rest of it run away with the big government chariot, uh they have alerted these people to the fact that there will be a huge price to pay for it, and enough people are beginning to say, woo, I don't like the sound of that.
+And by letting Barney Frank and Nancy Pelosi and all the rest of it run away with the big government chariot, they have alerted these people to the fact that there will be a huge price to pay for it.

 Anyway, we'll get into that.

-You you've broken a lot of stories.
+You've broken a lot of stories.

 It's been a good year for you.